 Your high intensity workouts, marathons, long runs, hot vinyasa classes, and heavy lifting are going deplete your body when you do them during your period.
-They are going to against your body’s natural yin state.
-These types of exercises will tax you mentally and physically leaving you feeling more tired, angsty, and will increasing your recovery time.
+They are going against your body’s natural yin state.
+These types of exercises will tax you mentally and physically increasing your recovery time while also leaving you feeling more tired, and angsty.

 Slow movement is the best for our body’s when we are menstruating.
 It opens the body gently and free’s it of pain.
-Honor your yin time with yin exercises like slow paced walks, gentle yoga or pilates, Tai Chi and Qi Gong.
+Honor your yin time with yin exercises like slow paced walks, gentle yoga, pilates, Tai Chi and Qi Gong.